 In October the school took its first child in temporary quarters in Westlawn.

 The clinic added a full-time nurse and dormitory clinicians.
+Under Darley's leadership, the Speech Clinic's service obligation to children in state institutions and schools was implemented.

 • Photo